chef/chef-web-docs/content/platform_overview.md

 You'll need to install a text editor (whichever you like) to write code and ChefDK to get the tools to test your code.
-The primary testing tools you'll use are Cookstyle, Foodcritic, ChefSpec, Chef InSpec, and Test Kitchen.
+The primary testing tools you'll use are Cookstyle, ChefSpec, Chef InSpec, and Test Kitchen.
 With them, you can make sure your Chef code does what you intended before you deploy it to environments used by others, such as staging or production.

 When you write your code, you use resources to describe your infrastructure.
 A resource corresponds to some piece of infrastructure,